Elegant (el·e·gant) ~ gracefully refined and dignified, graceful in form or movement, excellent, fine & superior.

-Isi Seiyr is the very highest form of all horsemanship and discipline.
+Isi Seiyr strives for the very highest form of all horsemanship and discipline.
 Encompassing the truth behind how horses learn.
 Overcoming the mental and physical demands of challenging ourselves to be the best.
 Exploring the strongest bond of trust between horse and master.
 Gaining the ability to better observe and interact in the world around us.
 Our school incorporates many disciplines and styles of riding including English & Western.
 We accept beginners through advanced students.
 All are welcome.

 ~What is the mission of Isi Seiyr? ~

 Isi Seiyr’s goal is to help horse owners and horse enthusiasts achieve their goals.
 We strive to bring to our students the highest degree of effective education.
 In all aspects of our program we hope that you will be able to see our devotion to helping students and horses form lasting bonds that reflect the best of both horse and rider.